 Out of the many different presentations at the conference, these caught my interest:

-Safety Analysis of a CBTC System
+Safety analysis of a CBTC system

 A Rigorous Approach with System Level B Industry ClearSy presented a retroactive safety analysis of a CBTC system at RATP, as an overlay over existing interlocking systems.
 ClearSy’s approach was based on manual identification of safety hazards and manual derivation of safety requirements, with “confirmation” by formalization and proof using the B method.